Pandemic sends Alaska Air into the red for latest quarter

 In what airlines can only hope is going to prove the worst quarter of the coronavirus pandemic, Alaska Air Group lost $214 million in the last three months, despite the government’s infusion of $362 million in a grant through the Payroll Protection Program.

-That’s a loss of $1.73 per share for the parent company of Alaska Airlines and regional carrier Horizon Air, compared with a net profit of $262 million, or $2.11 per share, in the same quarter of 2019.
+That’s a loss of $1.73 per share — the largest quarterly loss ever for the parent company of Alaska Airlines and regional carrier Horizon Air — and compares with a net profit of $262 million, or $2.11 per share, in the same quarter of 2019.

-“Airlines are currently navigating the biggest demand contraction in the history of aviation,” said Alaska Air CEO Brad Tilden.
+“This is a sobering loss,” Alaska Air CEO Brad Tilden said on a teleconference with analysts to discuss the financial results.
+“This is the deepest and most uncertain downturn in aviation history.”

 Total revenue for the quarter was just $421 million, down from $2.3 billion a year ago.

-Alaska financial results came the same day as larger airlines American and Southwest, which announced staggering losses.
+Alaska financial results came the same day as larger airlines American and Southwest and two days after United reported earnings.
+All announced staggering losses.

 American reported a net loss of $2.1 billion for the quarter, despite receiving $1.8 billion in government financial assistance through the payroll protection program.